grange85/ahfow-www/_posts/2009/2009-05-06-see-13-most-beautiful-for-free-in-brooklyn.markdown

 - 13 most beautiful
 tags: []
 ---
-<p>Dean & Britta are performing "13 Most Beautiful..." as part of the <span class="removed_link" title="http://www.briconline.org/celebrate/2009/week8.asp#0801">Celebrate Brooklyn festival</span>.
+<p>Dean & Britta are performing "13 Most Beautiful..." as part of the Celebrate Brooklyn festival.
 The show will take place on 1 August at The Prospect Park Bandshell and support will come from Crystal Stilts.
 Price is "free with a $3 suggested contribution"</p>
 <p>If you go be sure to wish Dean a Happy Brithday.</p>